ShiweiWang-Zoe/Final_Project_ACE-Emotion-Perception-Bias-Experiment/README.md

 # Final_Project_ACE-Emotion-Perception-Bias-Experiment
-This repository contains materials to run the ACE and Emotion Perception Bias Experiment that captures emotion perception to facial expressions.
+This repository contains materials for the ACE and Emotion Perception Bias Experiment, a PsychoPy-based task examining emotion perception from facial expressions.
 This experiment is the final project for a Teachers College course CCPX5199 Programming for Psychologists.

-The following are available to download:
-1. The ACE and Emotion Perception Bias Experiment Manual (including instructions for running the task)
-2. Python scripts to run the task
-3. Task stimuli
+This repository includes:

+- PsychoPy experiment scripts
+- preprocessing scripts
+- stimulus materials
+- trial definition files
+- project documentation

 ## Project introduction
 This project is a PsychoPy-based behavioral experiment prototype examining emotional face perception.